 Looking for a sparkling probiotic beverage that’s easy to make at home?
 Try homemade ginger beer!
 It’s sweet, spicy, and refreshing.
 Since it’s made with real ginger, it’s also good for soothing an upset stomach.

 Ginger beer or ginger ale?

-Ginger ale is a ginger flavoured pop that has not been fermented.
+Ginger ale is a ginger flavoured soda pop that has not been fermented.
 My bet is that it’s a modern, shelf-stable version of the more traditional ginger beer.

-Homemade ginger beer is made using the ginger bug, a free-range culture that is made from sugar and ginger.
-It’s easy to catch the ginger bug at home to make your own, which is why it’s easy to make your own traditional ginger beer!
+Ginger beer is made using the ginger bug, a free-range culture that is made from sugar and ginger.
+It’s easy to catch the ginger bug at home, which is why it’s easy to make your own traditional ginger beer!

 - It needs to be fed sucrose.
 So it needs sugar rather than alternative sweeteners like honey, agave or maple syrup.
 I like to use panela sugar for a nice dark brown ginger beer (see below).
 You can also use white sugar or coconut palm sugar (see above).